mattermost/docs/source/install/install-kubernetes-mattermost.rst

 **Parameters**

-- ``mattermostClusterName``.
-The ClusterInstallation file name.
+- ``mattermostClusterName``: The ClusterInstallation file name.

-- ``restoreSecret``.
-The location of the backup file.
+- ``restoreSecret``: The location of the backup file.

-- ``mattermostDBPassword``.
-The password used to access the database.
+- ``mattermostDBPassword``: The password used to access the database.

-- ``mattermostDBUser``.
-The username required to access the database.
+- ``mattermostDBUser``: The username required to access the database.

-- ``initBucketURL``.
-The URL of the storage instance/server where the backed up DB is stored.
+- ``initBucketURL``: The URL of the storage instance/server where the backed up DB is stored.

 8. To initiate deployment, apply the file and specify the path where the newly-created files have been saved: